- Transitional cell (urothelial) carcinoma

 - Weight loss, bone pain, or abdominal pain in advanced cases

-- Your doctor may need to examine your urine.
+- Your urine may need to be examined.
 This can be done with:

 - Urine cytology